naman-luthra/naman-luthra/README.md

 # Hi, I'm Naman Luthra! 👨🏻‍💻

 ## About Me
 I am working as a software engineer at Whatfix.
-I am also exploring AI research projects focusing on retrieval augmented generation and enterprise search.
+I am also exploring AI projects focusing on retrieval augmented generation and chain of thought modals.
 Before this, I interned at Whatfix, Basys.ai, and Clearfeed, working on various full-stack projects.

 I am a proud alumnus of Birla Institute of Technology and Science, Pilani, where I got a degree in Computer Science Engineering.